brijeshrchauhan/process_monitor/README.md

    The script intelligently detects the MySQL restore process running for the specified backup file.
 It analyzes the system's active processes and identifies the restore process for accurate monitoring.

 5. **Real-Time Progress Updates:**
    Once the restore process is detected, the script continuously monitors its progress.
-At each interval specified by 'progress_interval', the script displays the progress, providing real-time updates on the restoration process.
+At each interval specified by 'progress_interval', the script displays the progress of the restoration process, including the progress bar, percentage, current speed, and estimated time of completion (ETA).

 6. **User-Friendly Output:**
    The script presents the progress updates in a clear and concise manner, making it easy for users to understand and track the restoration progress.